CoderUni/bottom_bar/README.md

 -  `selectedIndex` - `Index` of selected item
 -  `backgroundColor` - Background Color of `BottomBar`
+-  `showActiveBackgroundColor` - Shows the background color of `BottomBarItem` when it is active and when this is set to true
 -  `curve` - `Curve` of animation
 -  `duration` - `Duration` of animation
 -  `height` - Height of `BottomBar`